DIVORCE MEDIATION SAN DIEGO

 What Is Mediation?

 Mediation is a way of solving disputes with another party outside of court.
-In mediation, both parties voluntarily agree to work with a netural person acting as a mediator to reach an agreement acceptable to everyone involved.
+In this type of alternate dispute resolution, both parties voluntarily agree to work with a neutral person acting as a mediator to reach an agreement acceptable to everyone involved.